jhu-dvrk/dvrk-readthedocs/docs/pages/setup/estop.rst

 most systems, and a :ref:`monolithic (hard-wired) e-stop chain
 <estop-monolithic>`, as initially implemented at WPI.
 Note that this
-was the intended goal of the systems with two 5-pin connectors, but in those systems it is possible to accidentally bypass some of the safety relays, as described in :ref:`this section below
+was the intended goal of the systems with two 5-pin connectors, but in those systems it is possible to accidentally bypass some safety relays, as described in :ref:`this section below
 <estop-issue-2-5-pins>`.